Cross-Document Validation: Beyond OCR & IDP

 The problem is that extraction accuracy and verification reliability are two radically different things.
 OCR cannot:

-- Compare: Is the company registration number extracted from the certificate the same as the one on the bank account details?
+- Compare: Is the EIN extracted from the Articles of Incorporation the same as the one on the bank account details?
 OCR extracts both but never compares them.

-- Contextualize: A social security compliance certificate dated 4 months ago is perfectly readable, but it is non-compliant for a public procurement process (3-month validity requirement).
+- Contextualize: A Certificate of Good Standing dated 4 months ago is perfectly readable, but it may be non-compliant for a lender requiring documentation within 90 days.

 - Reason: If the revenue on the balance sheet is $120,000 and the financing contract is for $850,000, OCR detects no anomaly.
 That is a business rule, not an extraction rule.

-- Verify: A registration number extracted at 100% accuracy may still belong to a dissolved company.
+- Verify: An EIN extracted at 100% accuracy may still belong to a dissolved entity.
 OCR does not consult any external source.

 - Detect temporal coherence: A power of attorney signed on March 15 and a contract dated March 3 present no extraction problem.
 It is a logic problem.